model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 The major downside with the MIR-to-MIR transformation is that it does not appear to be possible to stub types at that stage (there is no way to change the definition of a type through the MIR).
 Thus, our proposed approach will not be a fully general stubbing solution.
+However, it is technically feasible and relatively clean, and provides benefits over having no stubbing at all (as can be seen in the examples in the first part of this document).

-However, it can be used as part of a portfolio of stubbing approaches, where users stub local types using conditional compilation (see Alternative #1), and Kani provides a modified version of the standard library with verification-friendly versions of types like `std::vec::Vec`.
+Furthermore, it can be used as part of a portfolio of stubbing approaches, where users stub local types using conditional compilation (see Alternative #1), and Kani provides a modified version of the standard library with verification-friendly versions of types like `std::vec::Vec`.

 ### Alternative #1: Conditional compilation